sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 ### Show EditListingExtraFeaturesPanel in EditListingWizard

 Almost there!
-We still need to add the ACCESSORIES tab handling to EditListingWizard.
+We still need to add the EXTRAFEATURES tab handling to EditListingWizard.

 ```shell